fbpx

 Linzer Sugar Cookies with lemon curd

-This special European Christmas treat has its roots in Linz, Austria.
+This European Christmas treat has its roots in Linz, Austria.
 The Linzertorte was introduced to America in the mid-1850s.
 Later, this pastry inspired recipes for Linzer cookies.

 Christmas Cookies